-All corporations subject to the franchise tax, including banks, financial corporations, RICs, REITs, FASITs, corporate general partners of partnerships, and corporate members of LLCs doing business in California, must file Form 100 and pay at least the minimum franchise tax as required by law.
-The minimum franchise tax, as indicated below, must be paid whether the corporation is active, inactive, operates at a loss, or files a return for a short period of less than 12 months.
+All corporations subject to the franchise tax, including banks, financial corporations, RICs, REITs, FASITs, corporate general partners of partnerships, and corporate members of LLCs doing business in California, must file Form 100 and pay at least the minimum

-- Domestic qualified inactive gold or quicksilver mining corporations . . . . . \$25
+- Domestic qualified inactive gold or quicksilver mining corporations . . . . . \$25 - All other corporations subject to franchise tax (see General Information A, Franchise or Income Tax, for definitions) . . . . . . . \$800